Indian Institute of Management Indore: Campus

 The institute originally operated out of a temporary campus in Rajendra Nagar in Indore until 2003, before moving to its current campus.
 On 3 October 1998, the foundation stone of the Indore campus was laid by Mukesh Ambani, chairman and managing director of Reliance Industries (RIL), a Fortune Global 500 company and India's most valuable company by market value.
 The current campus is located at Prabandh Shikhar, on Rau-Pithampur Road, close to the Pithampur Special Economic Zone, off Agra-Bombay Highway.
 Situated atop a scenic hillock, the IIM Indore campus is 193 acre by area.

+The institute is taking ahead its expedition in Mumbai with a new campus, situated at Hiranandani Knowledge Park, Powai.

 Student Residences

 The present campus started with 4 hostels each housing 60 students and was gradually increased to 18 hostels (for PGP and IPM students).
-Rooms in all the hostels have direct computer connectivity to the main LAN that provides an 1Gbit/s internet connectivity via National Knowledge Network.
+Rooms in all the hostels have direct computer connectivity to the main LAN that provides an 1 Gbit/s internet connectivity via National Knowledge Network.
 For the One Year Full-Time MBA (EPGP) students, a separate hostel has been set up that can house almost 200 students.
 In addition to these, IIM Indore also has a Management Development Centre (MDC) which houses the MDP participants.
 A hostel dedicated to participants of Fellow Programme in Management (FPM) has been constructed recently.
 Refurbishment and renovation work also encompasses the main gate and several other buildings in the IIM campus such as staff quarters for the visiting faculty.